stellar/stellar-core/docs/ledger.md

     `EntryFrame`: `AccountFrame`, `TrustFrame`, and `OfferFrame` in
     [`src/ledger`](/src/ledger)).

- 2. The ledger chain is represented in the the ledger headers as hashes linking each hedger to the previous one.
-The spine of the chain is lightweight data structure that can be scanned quickly to confirm that the current ledger is part of a trusted unbroken chain.
+ 2. The ledger chain is represented in the ledger headers as hashes linking each hedger to the previous one.
+The spine of the chain is a lightweight data structure that can be scanned quickly to confirm that the current ledger is part of a trusted, unbroken chain.

- 3. In addition to being stored in the database, ledgers entries are stored on disk in a linearized format using a specific arrangement of exponentially-larger buckets, called the _bucket list_.
+ 3. In addition to being stored in the database, ledger entries are stored on disk in a linearized format using a specific arrangement of exponentially-larger buckets, called the _bucket list_.
 This representation achieves two different goals.
 First, it makes it possible to compute the